US student loans

 - Students providing their UK bank account details to the Student Financial Support team

-All disbursements are made in British Pound Stirling.
-A daily spot exchange rate obtained on the dates below will be obtained on the dates below to calculate your payments.
+All disbursements are made in British Pound Sterling.
+A daily spot exchange rate is obtained on the dates below to calculate your payments.

-Students must ensure that that have sufficient funding for the period leading up to the October disbursement.
+Students must ensure that that have sufficient funding for the period leading up to Disbursement 1.

 Tuition fee deposits